-We believe that net interest income less expenses (net of preferred dividends) is an appropriate supplemental disclosure of the operating performance for a mortgage REIT.
 Net interest income less expenses (net of preferred dividends) does not represent cash generated from operating activities in accordance with GAAP and therefore should not be considered an alternative to net income as an indicator of our operating performance or as an alternative to cash flow as a measure of our liquidity and is not necessarily indicative of cash available to fund cash needs.
 For a further description of the differences between cash flow provided by operations and net income see "- Liquidity and Capital Resource) above.
 Our calculation of net interest income less expenses (net of preferred dividends) may be different from the calculation used by other companies and, therefore, comparability may be limited.

-Three M Ended J Six Months Ended June 30, 2010 2009 2010 2009 Income (loss) applicable to common stockholders \$117,959 \$ (47,374) \$ 298,159 \$(289,597) Add (Deduct): Impairment (42,495) 123,407 (110,527) 430,877 Other (income) loss (53,384) (55,285) (109,927) (67,602) Loss from discontinued operations (13) 142 27 175 Excess of carrying amount of exchanged preferred stock over fair value of consideration paid - Note 9 (43,043) \$ 22,067 \$ 20,890 \$ 34,689 \$ 73,853
+Three Months Ended March 31,

+2011 2010

+Income available for common stockholders \$ 108,278 \$ 180,200

+Add (Deduct):

+Impairment reversal (37,206) (68,032)

+Other income (45,469) (56,543)

+Loss from discontinued operations 190 40

+Excess of carrying amount of exchanged preferred stock over fair value of

+consideration paid (43,043)

+Net interest income less expenses (net of preferred dividends) \$ 25,793 \$ 12,622